-Name and Municipality of Residence Age Director Since Principal Occupation for Past Five Years Don G. Hrap (2)(3) Houston, Texas 61 March 2020 Independent businessman.
-Formerly served in senior leadership roles with Conoco Phillips from 2009-2018, most recently as President, Lower 48 and, prior to that, President Lower 48 and Latin America and Senior Vice President of Western Canada Gas.
-Edward D. LaFehr Calgary, Alberta 61 May 2017 President and Chief Executive Officer of the Corporation since May 2017, previously President of the Corporation since July 2016.
-Formerly Chief Operating Officer of the Abu Dhabi National Energy Company until June 2016.
-Jennifer A. Maki (2)(5) North York, Ontario 50 September 2019 Independent businesswoman.
+Name and Municipality of Residence Age Director Since Principal Occupation for Past Five Years Mark R. Bly (1) Incline Village, Nevada 62 November 2017 Independent businessman.
+Trudy M. Curran (2)(4) Calgary, Alberta 59 July 2016 Independent businesswoman.
+Interim CEO and managing director of Riversdale Resources from February 2019 to June 2019.
+Don G. Hrap (3)(5) Houston, Texas 62 March 2020 Independent businessman.
+Formerly served in senior leadership roles with ConocoPhillips from 2009-2018, most recently as President, Lower 48 and, prior to that, President Lower 48 and Latin America and Senior Vice President of Western Canada Gas.
+Edward D. LaFehr Calgary, Alberta 62 May 2017 President and Chief Executive Officer of the Corporation since May 2017, previously President of the Corporation since July 2016.
+Jennifer A. Maki (2)(5) North York, Ontario 51 September 2019 Independent businesswoman.
 Formerly CEO of Vale Canada and Executive Director of Vale-SA-Base Metals from November 2014 until December 2017.
-Greg Melchin (4)(5) Calgary, Alberta 67 May 2008 Independent businessman.
-David L. Pearce (3)(4) Calgary, Alberta 66 August 2018 Deputy Managing Partner, Azimuth Capital Management.
+Greg Melchin (4)(5) Calgary, Alberta 68 May 2008 Independent businessman.
+David L. Pearce (2)(3) Calgary, Alberta 67 August 2018 Deputy Managing Partner, Azimuth Capital Management.
 Stephen D.L.
-Reynish (3)(4) Calgary, Alberta 62 November 2020 President and Chief Executive Officer of Enlighten Innovations.
-Formerly Executive Vice President at Suncor Energy Inc. since 2012.
+Reynish (3)(4) Calgary, Alberta 63 November 2020 President and Chief Executive Officer of Enlighten Innovations.
+Formerly Executive Vice President at Suncor Energy Inc. from 2012 until 2020.

-- (1) Chair of the Board and ex officio member of all board committees to which he is not appointed. - (2) Member of our Human Resources and Compensation Committee. - (3) Member of our Reserves and Sustainability Committee. - (4) Member of our Nominating and Governance Committee. - (5) Member of our Audit Committee.
+(1) Chair of the Board and ex officio member of all board committees to which he is not appointed.

+(2) Member of our Human Resources and Compensation Committee.

+(3) Member of our Reserves and Sustainability Committee.

+(4) Member of our Nominating and Governance Committee.

+(5) Member of our Audit Committee.